A complete guide to OCR A-Level Physics

 Practical endorsement

 OCR A-Level Physics has 12 Practical Activity Groups (PAGs) that you complete over the two-year course.
-You do not perform them in the exam, but around 15% of the marks across the three papers come from questions on the methods, the variables, the safety, and the underlying physics of the PAGs.
+You do not perform them in the exam, but at least 15% of A-Level marks test practical skills (DfE subject content rule for A-Level sciences) – expect questions on methods, variables, safety, and the underlying physics of the PAGs across all three papers.

-Alongside the three written papers you also receive a Pass or Fail on the practical endorsement.
+Alongside the three written papers you also receive a Pass or Not Classified on the practical endorsement.
 This is a separate assessment based on your teacher's judgement of your competence in lab work, against five Common Practical Assessment Criteria (CPAC).
-A pass is required for some degree courses, especially engineering, physics, and medicine.
+Some degree courses (engineering, physics, medicine) require a pass – check individual course pages.

 OCR A-Level Physics Practical Activity Groups (PAGs)

 Where students lose marks Practical questions almost always ask for percentage uncertainty.
 The rules are: For a single reading use half the smallest division; for repeated readings use half the range; combine uncertainties using the right rule for the operation (add fractional uncertainties for multiplication/division, multiply by the power for powers).
-These are predictable and worth 3–5 marks each.
+These come up often and usually carry several marks each.

 Mathematical content

-Ofqual requires at least 40% of the marks in A-Level physics to test mathematical skills at Level 2 (GCSE higher) or above.
-In practice OCR papers often sit slightly above this.
+Ofqual subject content requires at least 40% of A-Level physics marks to test mathematical skills at Level 2 (GCSE higher) or above.
 The maths content includes algebraic rearrangement, trigonometry, logarithms (essential for radioactive decay and capacitor discharge), exponential functions, basic calculus concepts (rate of change graphically), uncertainty propagation, and graph analysis (gradients, intercepts, log-log plots).

 Most students who score an A or A* in A-Level physics also take A-Level maths.
 It is not formally required, but the speed and confidence that maths A-Level builds make a real grade-level difference.
-If you are not taking maths, a grade 8 or 9 in GCSE maths is the unofficial minimum.
+If you're not taking maths, a strong (8 or 9) GCSE maths grade makes the maths workload manageable.

 5 tips for OCR A-Level Physics revision